Research Training Component

 Clinical Research Training Awards Available

-Both programs are managed by Spectrum, the Stanford Center for Clinical and Translational Education and Research.
-They are funded by a Clinical and Translational Science Award from NIH's National Center for Advancing Translational Sciences.
+Both programs are funded by a Clinical and Translational Science Award from NIH's National Center for Advancing Translational Sciences.

 For more information, email Anandi Krishnan, PhD, at email@example.com or visit http://spectrum.stanford.edu/education-mentoring.
-Applications are due by August 9.
+Applications are due in early August.

 Annual Research Retreat

-In the Fall of each academic year, the Hematology and Oncology fellows and faculty retreat from the Stanford campus for three days to learn about and to discuss each others’ research.
-For over a decade, the retreat has been held at Asilomar, a facility designed for large and small meetings and retreats.
-The invigorating setting, by the Pacific Ocean just south of Pacific Grove in the Carmel-Monterey area, is a stimulating site for communication and planning.
+In the Fall of each academic year, the Hematology and Oncology divisions get away from the Stanford campus for three days to learn about and discuss each others’ research.
+For over 25 years, this retreat has been held at the Asilomar Conference Center, which is an invigorating setting by the Pacific Ocean just south of Pacific Grove in the Carmel-Monterey area.
+This is an outstanding and stimulating setting for communication and exchange of research ideas.

-Following a keynote talk by an invited visiting professor, Hematology and Oncology faculty report on their continuing research.
-Senior fellows give several short, informal presentations, grouped by theme, of their research conducted both within the Divisions and at other selected Stanford research laboratories.
-There are roundtables on selected topics, poster sessions, a raffle, and social events.
+Typically, following a keynote talk by an invited visiting professor, the Hematology and Oncology faculty report on their continuing research.
+Senior fellows give several short, formal presentations, grouped by theme, of their research conducted both within the Divisions and at other selected Stanford research laboratories.
+There are poster sessions, a raffle, and social events.
 The retreat provides an excellent introduction to the opportunities available to newer fellows for clinical and laboratory investigation, and all first- and second-year fellows are expected to attend.

 Research of the Divisions of Hematology and Oncology